youngjae-avikus/deepstream-services-library-docker/README.md

 ```

 ### Set the default Docker runtime
-Set the NVidia runtime as a default runtime in Docker.
-Your /etc/docker/daemon.json file should look like this.
+Set the NVIDIA runtime as a default runtime in Docker.
+Update your /etc/docker/daemon.json file to read as follows.
 ```json
 {
     "default-runtime": "nvidia",